-Appealing a Notice of Determination by Mail, Fax or at a PA CareerLink®
+Appealing a Notice of Determination

 In order to file an appeal, complete Form UC-46B, Petition for Appeal.
 A copy of form UC-46B is included with the notice of determination.
 You may also download a PDF version of Form UC-46B using the link below.

-All appeals must include the petitioner’s name (person filing the appeal) and address, the claimant’s name, the claimant’s Social Security number, the reason for the appeal and the date of the determination being appealed.
+All appeals must include the petitioner’s name (person filing the appeal) and address, the claimant’s name, the claimant’s Social Security number, the reason for the appeal, and the date of the determination being appealed.

 Appeals should be sent to the UC service center that issued the notice of determination.
 Sending an appeal to a service center other than the service center that issued the notice of determination may cause delays in processing the appeal.